Khaltmaagiin Battulga: Political activity

 Battulga with Azerbaijani President Ilham Aliyev in Baku.

-In 2004, Battulga became a Member of Parliament for Bayankhongor province for the first time.
+In 2004, Battulga became a member of the State Great Khural for Bayankhongor province for the first time.
 He was re-elected to parliament in 2008, 2012, and 2024.
-From 2008 to 2012, he was Minister of Roads and Transport of Mongolia.
-In 2012, he was appointed to the post of Minister of Industry and Agriculture of Mongolia.
+From 2008 to 2012, he was the Minister of Roads and Transport of Mongolia.
+In 2012, he was appointed Minister of Industry and Agriculture of Mongolia, serving until 2014 when Prime Minister Norovyn Altankhuyag resigned.

 Election

 Presidential elections were held on 26 June 2017.
 Incumbent President Tsakhiagiin Elbegdorj was constitutionally barred from running for a third term.
 Battulga ran in the election representing the Democratic Party.
-He ran against former Prime Minister Miyeegombyn Enkhbold of the Mongolian People's Party.
+He ran against former Prime Minister and then-Speaker Miyeegombyn Enkhbold of the Mongolian People's Party.
 For the first time, no candidate received a majority of the vote in the first round, forcing a run-off between Battulga and Enkhbold on 7 July, brought forward from 9 July.
 In the second round, Battulga was narrowly elected with 50.61% of the popular vote.

-The "Mongolia Will Win" or "Moya" grassroots movement, also known as "Мояа" in Mongolian, emerged from President Battulga's 2017 election slogan "Монгол Ялна" (Mongol Yalna), which translates to "Mongolia Will Win".
-The term "Мояа" (Moya) is a derivative of this slogan.
+The "Mongolia Will Win" (Монгол Ялна), or simply "Moya" (Мояа), grassroots movement emerged from President Battulga's 2017 election slogan, "Mongolia Will Win".
+The term "Moya" is derived from this slogan, similar to MAGA by Donald Trump in the United States.
 Moya activists are a diverse, impassioned group bound by a shared sense of Mongolian nationalism and a deep distrust of the political establishment.

 Vladimir Putin and Battulga Khaltmaa in Vladivostok.

 Battulga with U.S. President Donald Trump in Washington, D.C.

 Presidency (2017–2021)

 Inauguration

-Battulga's inauguration took place at the State Palace on 10 July 2017 in the presence of Prime Minister Jargaltulgyn Erdenebat and former president Elbegdorj.
+Battulga's inauguration took place at the Government Palace on 10 July 2017 in the presence of Prime Minister Jargaltulgyn Erdenebat and outgoing president Elbegdorj.
 In his presidential address, he laid out the principles for his term, including one for the industrialization of the country.
-He also said that he would work to maintain and expand the good-neighbor relations with Russia and China and will "pay utmost attention" to the third neighbor policy, referring to the United States.
+He also said that he would work to maintain and expand the good-neighbor relations with Russia and China and would "pay utmost attention" to the third neighbor policy, referring to the United States.
 After the ceremony, he went outside to lay wreaths at the monuments to Damdin Sükhbaatar and Chinggis Khaan.
-He also received state heraldry, including the state stamp and the presidential certificate.
+He also received state heraldry, including the State seal of Mongolia and the presidential certificate.

 Since he became president, Battulga has made it standard practice for people to put their hand on their heart during the performance of the national anthem of Mongolia by a concert or military band, as well as a vocal performance.